Make-School-Courses/FEW-1.1-Web-Foundations/assessments/HTML-CSS-Assessment.md

 - Helvetica

-Use Flex box to on the body to center the div.calculator.
+Use Flex box on the body to center the `div.calculator`.
 Give the body tag these styles:

 - display flex
 - justify content center
 - align items center

+The body and html tag should have the height set to 100%.

 ## Calculator div.calculator styles

-Set the width and height of div.calculator to
+Set the width and height of `div.calculator` to

 - 300px 500px

 ## Calculator Display style

-Give div.display the following styles:
+Give `div.display` the following styles:

 - font size 4em
 - font weight 100